jeevanonrails/mdk-home-buyers/src/pages/sed.md

     <!--StartFragment-->

-    Sell with confidence & get cash fast!
-Our process is simple and transparent.
-We value you and your needs.
+    We listen!
+By listening to what our clients needs are we can ensure a smooth transition.

     <!--EndFragment-->
   home_img:
-    path: /images/front-pic.jpg
+    path: /images/question-mark.jpg
     data_position: center center
     url: "#"
 template: page
 ---
-MDK Home Finders are professional home buyers operating in Atlanta and surrounding areas.
-Our unique process allows you to sell directly to us as your buyer.
-We are not real estate agents and we do not list homes, so there is no waiting around to attract a third party buyer.
-Once you contact us, we make an offer within 24 hours, and we never charge you any fees or commissions.
-Our novel approach is the easiest way to save thousands of dollars when selling your home.

-We buy your Atlanta home as-is, so there are no cleaning or repair tasks to be made by you.
-We buy houses in any condition, regardless of how ugly they look, providing the easiest way to sell your house in Atlanta fast for cash.
+**Simple Process**

+Sell with confidence & get cash fast!
+Our process is simple and transparent.
+We value you and your needs.

+**Lasting Relationships**

+From our employees & clients to our community we put people and our relationships with them first.

+**Community Oriented**

+Whether it’s down the street or across the globe we try to have a positive impact and give back to the community.